 There is a slight variation in ingredients.
 Apple pie blend often includes cardamom and eliminates clove.
 Pumpkin spice almost always includes cloves, but does not include cardamom.

 Really, does cinnamon expire?
 Like other spices, ground cinnamon can last up to 2-3 years if stored in a cool place, in a tightly closed container.
 However, over time, it will lose its aroma and flavor.
-If still light and powdery, it could still be used, you would just need to add more.
+If still light and powdery, it could be used, but you may need to add a little more.

 How long spices last often depends on how they are stored.
 Generally, if stored properly in a tightly closed container, ground spices last up to three years.
 Whole spices tend to last a bit longer, up to four years.
 The best way to evaluate the freshness is to smell them.
 If they have lost their aroma or are clumpy, then throw them away.
 If you think it may have gone bad – if it just doesn’t look or smell right - it’s always best to toss it.